Tipser/slate/source/includes/_tipser-elements-analytics.md

 ## Typical use case: Facebook Pixel

-Facebook Pixel is also an option to tunnel Tipser Analytics events, here's a snippet:
+In case you want to forward Tipser Analytics events to your Facebook Pixel account, you can use the following code snippet:

 ```javascript
 document.addEventListener('tw-track', function(e) {